| Hannah Tsai

 Cherries: mid-June to early July

-This time I visited Higo Kanko Farm to experience harvesting.
-The endless blueberry fields are pesticide-free, and I was able to eat them right after harvesting.
-For me, who was born in the subtropical zone, blueberries have always been expensive and classified as a luxury fruit, so it was like a dream come true to be able to eat all the blueberries I wanted for a small fee.
+Visit Higo Kanko Farm to experience harvesting.
+The endless blueberry fields are pesticide-free, and you can eat the berries right after harvesting.
+I was born in the subtropical zone, blueberries have always been expensive and classified as a luxury fruit, so it was like a dream come true to be able to eat all the blueberries I wanted for a small fee.

-If you would like to experience harvesting, you can also make reservations online at the official website of the Achi☆Hirugami Tourism Bureau in Hirugami Onsen (Available only in Japanese).
+If you want to experience blueberry harvesting, you can also make reservations online at the official website of the Achi☆Hirugami Tourism Bureau in Hirugami Onsen (Available only in Japanese).

 4:00 p.m.
 Enjoy hot spring water and stay at a ryokan in Hirugami Onsen